-Levels of service - specifies the services and levels of service to be provided by the organisation, Future demand - how this will impact on future service delivery and how this is to be met, Life cycle management - how we will manage our existing and future assets to provide defined levels of service, Financial summary - what funds are required to provide the defined services,

-Asset management practices, Monitoring - how the plan will be monitored to ensure it is meeting the organisation's objectives, Asset management improvement plan.
+- Levels of service specifies the services and levels of service to be provided by the organisation, - Future demand how this will impact on future service delivery and how this is to be met, - Life cycle management how we will manage our existing and future assets to provide defined levels of service, - Financial summary what funds are required to provide the defined services, - Asset management practices, - Monitoring how the plan will be monitored to ensure it is meeting the organisation's objectives, - Asset management improvement plan.

-A road map for preparing an asset management plan is shown below.
+A road map for preparing an asset management plan is shown overleaf.

-2 Based on IPWEA, 2011, IIMM, Sec 1.2 p 1 | 7.
+&lt;sup>2 Based on IPWEA, 2011, IIMM, Sec 1.2 p 1|7.